A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Conclusions

 \section{Conclusions}

 We propose a novel Chinese dialect TTS frontend with a non-autoregressive text translation module and evaluate it on the Mandarin-Cantonese dataset.
-Our proposed model improves the overall accuracy by 2.56 BLEU.
-The proposed Chinese dialect frontend obtains better comprehensibility and naturalness, indicated by the 0.27 improvement in MOS on Cantonese subjective evaluations.

-For future work, we will investigate enhancing the adaptability of the translation module to specific words and sequences in dialects to obtain more flexible and intimate translation results.
-An automatic detection mechanism is also needed to be integrated into our frontend to decide whether the input needs to translate to the dialect text.
+Our proposed model improves 2.56 BLEU on the translation task.
+Dialect TTS with the proposed frontend can generate speech with better comprehensibility and naturalness, indicated by a 0.27 improvement in MOS.
+For future work, we will further improve the dialect frontend by developing a detection mechanism to decide whether the input needs to translate to dialect text.